LibreShark/sharkdumps/n64/manuals/n64_gameshark_pro_v3.10_manual.md

 Here is some information that you should know before using the Code Generator:

-1.  **DUE TO THE COMPLEXITY OF THIS FEATURE, QUESTIONS ON HOW TO HACK CODES USING THE CODE GENERATOR WILL NOT BE ANSWERED BY INTERACT'S CONSUMER SERVICES DEPARTMENT.** However, we've included as much information as possible for users to try hacking codes on their own.
+1.  **DUE TO THE COMPLEXITY OF THIS FEATURE, QUESTIONS ON HOW TO HACK CODES USING THE CODE GENERATOR WILL NOT BE ANSWERED BY INTERACT’S CONSUMER SERVICES DEPARTMENT.** However, we’ve included as much information as possible for users to try hacking codes on their own.
 We encourage everyone to give it a try and to use the discussion board on the GameShark website to talk to others.

 2. We must warn that this is an advanced feature, and will not be for everyone.
 A general knowledge of programming code is recommended, but not required, and some practice will most likely be needed to develop good hacking skills.

 3. Watch the "How To Hack Like A Pro" video that comes with the Game Shark Pro.

-### USING THE CODE GENERATOR
+#### USING THE CODE GENERATOR

 Before you use the Code Generator, you must: